 CEE:3002 Technical Communication in Civil and Environmental Engineering 1 s.h.

 Development of communication skills through writing and oral presentations; impact of engineering solutions in a global, economic, environmental, and societal context; writings and presentations on current or historical engineering solutions; exposure to professionals with significant experiences to share in these areas.
 Requirements: junior standing.

 CEE:3003 Project Management Skills 1 s.h.

 Review and extension of civil and environmental engineering project management skills in preparation for capstone senior design course; project scheduling, cost estimating, contract types, construction phasing; review for Fundamentals of Engineering Exam (FE) and practice tests in four subdisciplinary areas.
 Requirements: senior standing.

 Basic techniques of statistical quality control; application of control charts for process control variables; design of inspection plans and industrial experimentation; modern management aspects of quality assurance systems.
 Offered fall semesters.
 Prerequisites: STAT:2020 or BAIS:9100 or (STAT:3100 and STAT:3101 and STAT:3200).
 Same as ISE:3600, STAT:3620.

 Water supply and treatment processes; wastewater treatment processes; processes for air pollution control, groundwater remediation; solid and hazardous waste management.
-Corequisites: CEE:2150.
+Prerequisites: CHEM:1110.